Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + The use of photos that is in accordance with the objective of the site, making an environment pleasant for the user.

-+ The travel journal stories written by the user are only available to see by other register users.
++ The travel journal stories written by the users are available for everyone to read and leave a comment.

 ### __Design__